Living with epilepsy can be stressful, but you don't have to face it alone.

 Things to keep in mind:

-• Don't go it alone—reach out to family and friends for support.
+Don't go it alone—reach out to family and friends for epilepsy support.
 When people offer help, accept!

-• Avoid stressful situations.
-There are some things you cannot control.
+Avoid stressful situations.
+In life, there are some things you cannot control.
 Try and stay optimistic and focused on what you can control

-The Epilepsy Foundation website has more information about seizures, community events, helping to reduce risk, and much, much more.
+The Epilepsy Foundation website has more information about life with epilepsy, seizures, community events, helping to reduce risk, and much, much more.

 USES AND IMPORTANT SAFETY INFORMATION